 Asakura Robinson partners with a unique non-profit collaboration of community leaders in two Houston neighborhoods seeking to build healthier and more complete communities.

-A community facilitated process for Houston's gateway for immigrants and refuges.
+A community facilitated process for Houston's gateway for immigrants and refugees.
 Led by educators and health care providers, this plan took on the communities challenges head on.

 The area has significant needs for immigrant and refugee services.
 The action plan hopes to equitably strengthen the community through providing workforce development, job training, and multilingual programs.
 A multicultural kitchen incubator will bolster restauranteurs in the area.
 Attaining and maintaining living-wage jobs, as well as developing quality affordable housing units, will prevent economic displacement.